If you have a spare Wi-Fi router to the main one, you can link both together to access the internet. Some use cases:

-Gateway IP addressthat is not in a range of DHCP start/end pool allocation address.
+Gateway IP addressthat is not in a range of DHCP start/end pool allocation addresses.

 - In both routers select different channels to prevent interfering with each other.

-- Connect both router using network cable, use LAN ports, not WAN port.
+- Connect both routers using a network cable, use LAN ports, not WAN ports.

 Now, you can connect to the Wi-Fi using a secondary router and check in the router admin interface - traffic that is going through (number of packets, bandwidth, etc).